versenv/versenv/README.md

 Are you suffering from any of these problems?

 - Different team members have different versions of kubectl installed in their environment.
-- I have to explain to each person how to install the correct version of kubectl.
+- You have to explain to each person how to install the correct version of kubectl.
-- Even if I explain it, they don't install the correct version of kubectl.
+- Even if you explain it, they don't always install the correct version of kubectl.
-- I have the same problem with terraform, packer, etc.
+- You have the same problems with terraform, packer, etc.

 If so, `versenv` solves them.